SeanBrum/React-Responsive-Window/README.md

 ```

-In the following example the above lines have been added and the mobile medium breakpoint has been referneced in a conditional that sets the class of the div.
+In the following example the above lines have been added and the mobile medium breakpoint has been referenced in a conditional that sets the class of the div.
 If the window size is less than the mobile medium break point, responsiveObj.mobileMd will update causing a state update that changes the class of the div element.

 ```jsx
 import React from 'react'